 What online casino software cost usually includes — and excludes

-Most software proposals cover: platform setup and configuration, payment and KYC integrations, game provider connections, compliance and security implementation, QA and launch testing, and year-one hosting and technical support.
-A well-structured proposal breaks each of these into separate line items so cost drivers are visible.
+Most software proposals cover platform setup and configuration, payment and KYC integrations, game provider connections, compliance and security implementation, QA and launch testing, and year-one hosting and technical support.
+A well-structured proposal breaks each into separate line items so cost drivers are visible.

 What most casino software quotes leave out

 Most low-cost proposals omit some or all of the following.
-Each of these adds to your real first-year spend:
+Each adds to your real first-year spend:

 - Legal and corporate formation — iGaming-specialist legal work typically runs several thousand to tens of thousands depending on jurisdiction and entity structure.

-- Payment service provider reserves — Many PSPs require a cash reserve (often $20,000–$100,000+) held against chargebacks.
-This is a capital requirement, not a cost, but it affects liquidity from day one.
+- Payment service provider reserves — many PSPs require a cash reserve (often $20,000–$100,000+) held against chargebacks.
+A capital requirement, not a cost, but it affects liquidity from day one.

 - Post-launch change requests — vendors frequently exclude change-request fees from the initial quote.
-Regulatory updates, payment-gateway changes, and feature additions often generate significant additional spend in months 3–12.
+Regulatory updates, gateway changes, and feature additions often generate significant spend in months 3–12.

-- Ongoing game provider fees — revenue share to game providers typically runs 10–20% of GGR and is not a software cost, but it is a major recurring expense that must sit in the same budget model.
+- Ongoing game provider fees — revenue share to game providers typically runs 10–20% of GGR; not a software cost, but a major recurring expense in the same budget model.

-- Staffing and compliance operations — customer support, KYC review staff, and ongoing compliance reporting are not platform costs but are directly triggered by the platform going live.
+- Staffing and compliance operations — customer support, KYC review staff, and ongoing compliance reporting are not platform costs but are directly triggered by going live.

 How these cost ranges were estimated

-The planning ranges below are derived from iGaming platform project scopes across white-label, turnkey, and custom development engagements in regulated and offshore markets.
+The planning ranges here are derived from iGaming platform project scopes across white-label, turnkey, and custom engagements in regulated and offshore markets.
 They reflect the distribution of actual delivery scopes — not manufacturer list prices or single-vendor quotes.

 - Scope drives cost more than model.
 A lean white-label with deep payment integration can cost more than a basic turnkey.
-The ranges reflect median-case scope for each tier.
+Ranges reflect median-case scope per tier.

 - Compliance scope is the most variable line.
-A single-market Curaçao launch has lighter compliance work than a dual-regulated UK–MGA build.
-Compliance can move the final number by 30–50% in either direction.
+A single-market Curaçao launch is lighter than a dual-regulated UK–MGA build.
+Compliance can move the number by 30–50%.

 - Post-launch support is often underpriced.
-However, Vendors frequently quote build cost without a realistic year-one support and change-request budget.
-The year-one totals above include a support estimate for this reason.
+Vendors frequently quote build cost without a realistic year-one support and change-request budget; the year-one totals include a support estimate.

 - These are planning benchmarks, not binding quotes.
-Use them to sense-check proposals and identify scope gaps — not as a substitute for a detailed RFP response from a shortlisted vendor.
+Use them to sense-check proposals and spot scope gaps — not as a substitute for a detailed RFP response from a shortlisted vendor.

 How to compare vendor quotes